Here’s an extreme way to cut your car insurance rates: Move.

 “Michigan employs a unique no-fault car insurance scheme, which requires all drivers to carry Personal Injury Protection (PIP) coverage….
 The majority of other states that use a PIP system put a reasonable limit on PIP coverage amounts.
 However, Michigan guarantees unlimited lifetime medical benefits to auto accident victims, which dramatically increases an insurer’s risk.”

 A high percentage of uninsured motorists pushes car insurance rates up because it means there are fewer insured drivers to offset risk for insurers.
 Conversely, a low percentage of uninsured motorists helps lower rates.

 The best way to lower your car insurance premium

-If a move to Vermont sounds a bit too “chilly” for you, fear not: There are more practical ways to slash your car insurance rates.
+If a move to Maine sounds a bit too “chilly” for you, fear not: There are more practical ways to slash your car insurance rates.
 Chief among them is shopping around.